Header

 How to become a sciencepreneur

 The Entrepreneurial Skills workshop series offers early career researchers a hands-on introduction to innovation.
-Six half-day courses cover topics such as realizing the entrepreneurial impact of your research, how to get started, and getting your innovation project funded.
+Half-day courses cover topics such as realizing the entrepreneurial impact of your research, building a sustainable business model, and how to get first customers.

 Lecturer: Michio Painter